Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Methodology

 \subsection{Categorization Scheme and Method}

 We categorized each publication by contribution type: approach, application, resource, evaluation, survey, and position.
-The detailed categorization scheme, adapted from \citet{schneider-etal-2022-decade}, is presented in Table~\ref{tab:contribution-type-scheme} in appendix.
-Other dimensions are based on \citet{huang-chang-2024-citation} and \citet{li2023surveylargelanguagemodels}, and were iteratively refined following \citet{petersen2008systematic}.
+The detailed categorization scheme, adapted from \citet{schneider-etal-2022-decade}, is presented in Table~\ref{tab:contribution-type-scheme}.
+Other dimensions are based on \citet{huang-chang-2024-citation} and \citet{li2023surveylargelanguagemodels}, and were iteratively refined following the methodology of \citet{petersen2008systematic}.
 All 134 studies were categorized along the defined dimensions, with annotation split between the first two authors.
-Regular reviews refined the scheme and resolved labeling ambiguities.
+Regular calibration rounds refined the scheme and resolved labeling ambiguities.
 Each paper could be assigned multiple values per dimension if needed.
+Based on this categorization scheme, we derived a multidimensional taxonomy for evidence-based text generation with \acp{llm}, which organizes the annotated studies along conceptually distinct facets.
+In addition, we annotated the publication date of each study, using the earliest available version such as preprints.
+This ensures that emerging trends can be analyzed as they appear, without the delay introduced by formal publication timelines.